parth0cb/chatbot-with-enhanced-memory/README.md

    - **API Key**: Your OpenAI or compatible API key
    - **Base URL**: API endpoint (e.g., `https://api.openai.com/v1` for OpenAI, or your local LLM endpoint)
    - **Model Name**: The model to use (e.g., `gpt-3.5-turbo`, `gpt-4`, or your local model name)

-4. Begin chatting!
-The application will:
-   - Maintain your conversation history
-   - Automatically identify and store important information in the memory timeline
-   - Use stored memories to provide more contextually relevant responses

 ## Memory System